Copyright © 2015-2026 Michael P. Loucks

 "How common are those days?"

 "Every sixth day," she replied.
 "The «六曜» (Rokuyo), or 'six days'.
-The cycle repeats throughout the year, and resets on the first day of the month on the Japanese calendar, which isn't identical to the Western one.
+The cycle repeats throughout the year and resets on the first day of the month on the Japanese calendar, which isn't identical to the Western one.
 Because of the number of days in a year, a specific date will not be the same type of day each year.
 Each day has a different auspice.

 "The first is «先勝» (Sensho), and brings good luck in the morning, and bad luck in the afternoon.
-The second is «友引» (Tomobiki), and it brings good luck all day, except at noon.
+The second is «友引» (Tomobiki), which brings good luck all day, except at noon.
 The third is «先負» (Sakimake), which brings bad luck in the morning, and good luck in the afternoon.

 "The fourth is «仏滅» (Butsumetsu), which brings bad luck all day, and is the worst day of the cycle.
 The fifth is «大安» (Taian), which brings good luck all day, and is the best day of the cycle.
 Sixth is «赤口» (Shakku), which brings bad luck all day, except at noon."

 "Do you actually believe that?"
+I asked.

 "I think the best answer is to ask why we would needlessly tempt Fate or upset the «kami».
 And it will matter to the priest.
 But you should treat it as you would a horoscope, which is basically how I think about it."